Swill milk scandal: History

 As the population of New York City exploded in the antebellum period, a time when safe drinking water was scarce, the demand for milk soared.
 But as the city expanded and real estate prices climbed, the meadows necessary to raise hay-fed cattle moved farther from its markets.
 The cost of bringing fresh milk to customers in the city became prohibitive and threatened to restrict its supply to relatively wealthy inhabitants.
 For the same sanitary reasons that made milk popular, Americans consumed alcohol at the highest per capita rates in US history, and New York City was home to a large number of distilleries.
 Distilleries in London had experimented with feeding the waste product of their industry—the fermented mash of rye, barley, and wheat commonly referred to as "swill"—to cattle with some success, and New York City distillers soon followed suit.
 The milk from swill-fed cows, produced in dense urban areas and often priced as low as 6 cents per quart, was affordable to most of New York City's poorest residents.

+Growing attention to the poor and unsanitary conditions of city dairies emerged notably in the 1840s, with the publication of Robert M. Hartley's essay on the topic.
+Other exposés followed, decrying the terrible conditions of swill milk production, urban dairies, adulteration of milk, and the extensive public health consequences.

 The New York Academy of Medicine carried out an examination and established the connection of swill milk with the increased infant mortality in the city.
 The topic of swill milk was also well exposed in pamphlets and caricatures of the time.

 In May 1858, Frank Leslie's Illustrated Newspaper did a landmark exposé of the distillery-dairies of Manhattan and Brooklyn that marketed so-called swill milk that came from cows fed on distillery waste and then adulterated with water, eggs, flour, and other ingredients that increased the volume and masked the adulteration.
 Swill milk dairies were noted for their filthy conditions and overpowering stench both caused by the close confinement of hundreds (sometimes thousands) of cows in narrow stalls where, once farmers tied them, they would stay for the rest of their lives, often standing in their own manure, covered with flies and sores, and suffering from a range of virulent diseases.
 These cows were fed boiling distillery waste, often leaving the cows with rotting teeth and other maladies.
 The milk drawn from the cows was routinely adulterated with water, rotten eggs, flour, burnt sugar, and other adulterants with the finished product then marketed falsely as "pure country milk" or "Orange County Milk".